 Option 1: Scan Everything

-The first thought when a company considers digitizing their documents is to scan everything within reach.
-It’s a catchall option, and guarantees that there are no critical documents that could be missed.
+The first thought when a company considers digitizing its documents is to scan everything within reach.
+It’s a catchall option and guarantees that there are no critical documents that could be missed.

 While this option puts all your documents in one place, even 5 years’ worth of filed documents can be thousands of dollars.
 If your business has backlogs dating back to the 50’s, it might not be the most cost-effective way to utilize a paperless office.